glbequetteBU/glbequetteBU.github.io/README.md

 On another note, I'm sorry about how I've been acting recently and I promise you that I WILL get better, you really do mean the world to me and I appreciate you so much for bearing with me while I figure myself out.

 I love you so much honey!
 Have a great morning while I'm still sleeping!

+Joke of the Day: Why did the scarecrow win an award?

+Because he was outstanding in his field!

+<3